FlacotheGreat/Finalproject/README.md

 + running history of stocks must be saved -- not done
 + chart to allow user to see investments over time, including modified investment tables -- not done
 + the whole thing needs to look clean on a phone -- not done
-+ hash the password client side "secure" -- not done
++ hash the password client side "secure" -- done

 ### login and logout stuff